canonical/charmed-etcd-operator/README.md

 The Charmed etcd Operator deploys and operates the [etcd](https://etcd.io) software on VMs and machine clusters.
-This charm is a Python project that installs etcd from the [etcd Snap](https://snapcraft.io/charmed-etcd), and provides lifecycle management and event handling.
+This charm is a Python project that installs etcd from the [etcd Snap](https://snapcraft.io/charmed-etcd), and provides life cycle management and event handling.

 ## Documentation